 - exclusive entry methods should only exist on NodeGroup objects.
 One such entry method will not execute while some other exclusive entry methods belonging to the same NodeGroup object are executing on the same node.
 In other words, if one exclusive method of a NodeGroup object is executing on node N, and another one is scheduled to run on the same node, the second exclusive method will wait to execute until the first one finishes.
 An example can be found in benchmarks/charm++/pingpong. - nokeep entry methods take only a message as their lone argument, and the memory buffer for this message is managed by the Charm++ runtime system rather than by the user.
 This means that the user has to guarantee that the message will not be buffered for later usage or be freed in the user code.
 Additionally, users are not allowed to modify the contents of a nokeep message, since for a broadcast the same message can be reused for all entry method invocations on each PE.
 If a user frees the message or modifies its contents, a runtime error may result.
 An example can be found in examples/charm++/histogram_group. - notrace entry methods will not be traced during execution.
 As a result, they will not be considered and displayed in Projections for performance analysis.
-Additionally, immediate entry methods are by default notrace and will not be traced during execution.

-appwork this entry method will be marked as executing application work.
-It will be used for performance analysis.

-immediate entry methods are executed in an "immediate" fashion as they skip the message scheduling while other normal entry methods do not.
+Additionally, immediate entry methods are by default notrace and will not be traced during execution. - appwork this entry method will be marked as executing application work.
+It will be used for performance analysis. - immediate entry methods are executed in an "immediate" fashion as they skip the message scheduling while other normal entry methods do not.
 Immediate entry methods can only be associated with NodeGroup objects, otherwise a compilation error will result.
 If the destination of such entry method is on the local node, then the method will be executed in the context of the regular PE regardless the execution mode of Charm++ runtime.
-However, in the SMP mode, if the destination of the method is on the remote node, then the method will be executed in the context of the regular PE regardless in the remote node, then the method will be executed in the context of the of the method.
-For that reason, immediate entry methods should be used for code that is performance critical and does not take too long in terms of execution time because long running entry methods can delay communication by occupying the communication thread for entry method execution rather than remote communication.
+However, in the SMP mode, if the destination of the method is on the remote node, then the method will be executed in the context of the regular PE regardless the entry methods should be used for code that is performance critical and does not take too long in terms of execution time because long running entry methods can delay communication by occupying the communication thread for entry method execution rather than remote communication.